aattea14/latin102/composition2.md

     pluperfect subjunctive if would/had

-1) Cum Deianira vedit Iolen adductam esse coepit machinari ne se coniugio privaretur.
+1) Cum Deianira vidit Iolen adductam esse coepit machinari ne se coniugio privaretur.
 (CHANGED)

 Your second sentence should express that she sent her servant to bring to Hercules a garment dipped in the blood of the centaur Nessus, which she thought was a love potion.

-2) Deianiram❌ famulum misit ❌ferre Hercules vestimentum summersit in centaurum Nessum sanguinem, quid cogitavit potioni amori. **We need a *purpose* construction here:  unlike English, Latin can't express that with an infinitive "to do something".** qui with relative clause, or gerunduve with "a" = in order to (purpose) she thought that = thinking introduces an indirect statement-- need accusative subject and infinitive "to be" ESSE QUI FERRIT= in order to bring it

-Deianira famulum misit ad vestem ferendam Hercules summersit in centaurum Nessum sanguinem, quid cogitavit potioni amori.
+2) Deianira famulum misit ad vestem ferendam tinctam sanguine Nessi quem putavit philtrum esse.

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.

 3) Hercules induit vestem et vestem statim flammavit.
-(CHANGED?)

 Your fourth sentence should express that Hercules threw the slave, whom Deianira had sent to bring the garment back, into the sea.

-4) Hercules iecit famulum, quem❌ Deianira misit ❌ **Need purpose here, too** ferre vestimentum, in mare.
+4) Hercules iecit famulum, quem Deianira misit ad vestem ferendam revocandam in mare.
-(changed endings)

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

-5) Dicitur❌ (CHANGED) Hercules ortus est ad immortalem ❌**Need indirect statement**, sed Deianira se occidit❌ **What mood is this?** (CHANGED) ob haec. dicitur= it is said
+5) Dicitur Herculem ortum esse ad immortalitatem, sed Deianira se occidit ob haec.

-gerundive: ad and noun it agrees with is a passive verbal idea

-ad vestem ferendam= garment should be brought back

-Famulum misit ad vestem ferendam= she sent her slave in order to bring back garment